arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 Obviously, this gets ugly very soon.

-To solve this structural problem, Kotlin language got its coroutines feature, which is brought from other languages including C# and JavaScript.
+To solve this structural problem the Kotlin language introduced coroutines, the design of which was inspired by other languages such as C# and JavaScript.

 If we move back to using Deferred instead of our custom Future, we are able to write